How Much Does a Gardener Cost?

 Checklist: Hiring a Gardener in the UK

-When you are hiring a gardener there are a few things to consider, below is a list of some of those to be aware of before choosing someone to carry out the work:
+When you are booking a gardener there are a few things to consider, below is a list of some of those to be aware of before choosing someone to carry out the work:

 - Does your gardener have suitable qualifications?
 While hands-on experience or an apprenticeship will provide much of what you need in a gardener, some may have had professional training via an apprenticeship, or taken NVQs in horticulture.
 Landscape gardeners have often had an education within design, and specialists such as tree surgeons may require specific certifications or licenses.